maiskt/hackathon.github.io/11-Savings.Rmd

 + 0= "No"

 ## SAVE_POST
-Ever saved with post office bank: counts respondents who ever have saved with a post office bank
+Ever saved with post office bank: counts respondents who ever have saved with a post office bank.

 Levels: